Kinto/kinto/docs/configuration/settings.rst

     kinto.account_validation.email_reset_password_body_template = "Hello {id},\n you can use the following temporary reset password to change your password\n{reset-password}"

-Those templates will be rendered using the user record fields, an optional additional ``email-context`` provided alongside the user record data, and the ``reset-password``.
+Those templates will be rendered using the user record fields, an optional additional ``email-context`` provided alongside the user object, and the ``reset-password``.

-It is the responsability of the admin to tell the mail recipient how to change their password using this temporary password.
+It is the responsability of the administrator to tell the mail recipient how to change their password using this temporary password.

 This could be done by providing a link to a webapp that displays a form to the user asking for the new password and a call to action, which will POST the